aws-powertools/powertools-lambda-python/docs/utilities/auth.md

 ```

 The SDK owns transport, Protected Resource Metadata, and authentication challenges.
 This adapter maps both invalid tokens and unavailable keys to failed authentication.
+The adapter records unavailable keys separately for Lambda-owner alarms and metrics before returning `None`.
-A distinct availability response requires integration at the SDK transport boundary.
+A distinct availability response to the API caller requires integration at the SDK transport boundary.
 `asyncio.to_thread()` keeps synchronous key fetches off the event loop; cancelling the await does not terminate a running request.

 Tools can enforce permissions using the verified SDK access token: